-Knowing exactly how much interest you’ll be paying on your student loans can help you determine what your monthly budget looks like and how long you’ll be paying off your college debt.
+Calculating how much interest you’ll pay on your student loans will help you determine what your monthly budget looks like and how long you’ll be paying off your college debt.
 To calculate your student loan interest, all you need to do is find your daily interest rate, determine your daily interest accrual charge and calculate your monthly payment.

 How to calculate your student loan interest